 21) The Incredible Hulk – Props to Edward Norton for taking the big green guy seriously, but the movie is a bit too serious and saps the fun of the character proven when finally done right by Mark Ruffalo in ‘The Avengers’ . . .

 20) Thor: The Dark World – Immensely watchable when Loki is on-screen, but the main villain is unfortunately just pure menace.
 Hemsworth is still perfectly suited, but I like this one a little less than the original . . .

-19) Iron Man 2 – Despite some cool scenes (suitcase armor!), props for introducing Black Widow, and a riffing Downey Jr., the movie fizzles towards the end with a repetitive ‘anti-Iron Man’ villain battle and no solid theme . . .
+19) Iron Man 2 – Despite some cool scenes (suitcase armor!), kudos for introducing Black Widow, a riffing Downey Jr., and featuring the indomitable Sam Rockwell as the sleazy Justin Hammer, the movie fizzles towards the end with a repetitive ‘anti-Iron Man’ villain battle and no solid theme . . .

 18) Ant-Man and the Wasp – A fun and funny diversion to the serious stuff happening in the MCU proper, the film never rises above fluff, despite all of its winning performances, Evangeline Lilly’s turn to shine, and issues of loss in the form of Michelle Pfeiffer’s return to superhero movies . . .

 17) Ant-Man – The MCU’s version of a heist film has great fun introducing a smaller stakes side of the franchise.
 Paul Rudd, Michael Douglas, Evangeline Lilly, and a great Michael Pena spice up a tried-and-true origin story by injecting tons of humor.
 Rudd’s everyman take on the character is truly welcome, particularly when he’s featured alongside the rest of the heroes . . .